 The Washington Elementary School District offers a variety of programs to meet the needs of our gifted learners.

-The FLEX Program Self-Contained Gifted Program 7th & 8th grade at Cholla Middle School
+The Flex Program at Cholla Middle School (7th-8th Self-Contained)

-Gifted potential can be recognized at an early age.
+Gifted potential can be recognized at a very early age.
 The earlier a students' potential is identified, the more support and opportunties that can be offered.
 Project Sprout is WESD's program to identify Pre-K and early childhood learners through classroom observations and teacher recommendations.
-Students who show possible gifted characteristics are individually tested and receive services if they qualify to help them develop their potential.
+Students who show possible gifted characteristics are individually tested and will begin receiving services in kindergarten if they qualify to help them develop their potential.